 The Fort McClellan Army National Guard Training Center provides Year-Round Training Facilities, Ranges and Maneuver Areas for the National Guard, Reserves, Active Component, Federal, and State Agencies to Support the Integrated Training Strategy (ITS) including:

 The Center for Domestic Preparedness (CDP) is committed to having an emergency response community prepared for and capable of responding to all-hazards events.

-The CDP identifies, develops, tests, and delivers training to state, local, and tribal emergency response providers.
+The CDP develops and delivers training to state, local, and tribal emergency responders.
 We provide on-site and mobile training at the performance, management, and planning levels.
-We facilitate the delivery of training by the training partners of the U.S. Department of Homeland Security.
+We also facilitate the delivery of training by the training partners of the U.S. Department of Homeland Security.

 Anniston Army Depot is a U.S. Army maintenance center and munitions storage site occupying more than 25 square miles of land.
 The installation has more than 15,000 acres of woodland; 3.5 million square feet of maintenance and production buildings; 419,029 square feet of administrative buildings; and 6.8 million square feet of storage buildings – with room to expand.

 Possibly the nation’s most diversified defense resource – Anniston Army Depot offers scenic splendor as well as unlimited natural resources.
 From its origin in 1941 as a storage depot, Anniston Army Depot has transformed into a state-of-the-market maintenance facility and is most often recognized for its heavy combat vehicle, small arms weaponry and locomotive expertise.
 ANAD is the Department of Defense’s Center of Industrial and Technical Excellence (CITE) for combat vehicles (minus Bradley), assault bridging, artillery, small caliber weapons and locomotives, rail equipment and non-tactical generators